Transitioning Collegiate Recovery Programs Online to Maintain a Community During COVID-19

 Cost of Virtual Collegiate Recovery Program

 Online platforms and applications must bridge the economic divide.
-Some of the Zoom capabilities that appeal to administrators are included as part of its no-cost version, but Google is also popular, and they’ve recently made the premium version of their Hangouts platform free to the public.
+Some of the Zoom capabilities that appeal to administrators are included as part of its no-cost version, but there are other paid, third-party Zoom integrations that schools can use to give the platform a more "classroom" feel.
+Google is also popular, and they’ve recently made the premium version of their Hangouts platform free to the public.
 Maybe your campus is already under contract with a technology platform or tool that could be used and would likely already be familiar to students.
 Whichever tool you choose, it’s essential that it has the look and feel needed in order to create a welcoming environment for your collegiate recovery community.

 Confidentiality and Anonymity During COVID-19

 The size of the group and level of access may also play a role - the bigger the meeting, the more people may loiter in the background if an open-access code is provided and shared outside of the group.
 And what about when their name pops up on the screen as they are ready to share?
 Make sure any potential tool has safeguards in place to prevent public access, particularly when group members may have to identify information within camera range or on the screen.
 See additional recommendations from OSU for creating an atmosphere where anonymity and safety are protected during online collegiate recovery sessions.